 Phone: 0418 819 680

-Profile: Cr Fran Mann, a first-term councillor, has a passion for the region’s heritage and history, and is chair of the Character and Heritage advisory Committee, as well as a council representative on the Combined Museums committee.
-Her areas of interest on council embrace lifelong learning, including our libraries, museums and Artspace Mackay.
-She is the chair of both the Regional Arts Development Fund advisory committee and the Community Grants Committee, and is a member of the Sarina Field of Dreams advisory committee.
-Cr Mann has a strong understanding of council operations as she worked in the finance program for more than nine years prior to being elected as a councillor.
+Cr Fran Mann, a second-term councillor, has a passion for the region’s heritage and history.
+She is chair of the Character and Heritage Advisory Committee, as well as a council representative on the Combined Museums Committee.
+Cr Mann is also once again a key representative on the Regional Arts Development Fund Advisory Committee this term and a member of the Sarina Field of Dreams Advisory Committee.
+Cr Mann has a strong understanding of council operations as she worked in the finance program for more than nine years prior to being elected as a councillor in 2016.
+She is also a board member of the Mackay Housing Company, Pioneer Landcare Group and Sister Cities Mackay.
 As a long-term resident, Cr Mann attended primary and secondary schools in the Pioneer Valley and is a passionate advocate for all parts of our region.
 Prior to joining council as an employee, she had experience in a diverse range of industries and held roles in retail and real estate.
-She actively participates with many groups, including Zonta International, Friends of Morag McNichol Reserve, Slade Point Neighbourhood Watch Group and Mackay Regional Housing Company.
+She actively participates with many groups, including Zonta International and Friends of Morag McNichol Reserve.